OmniAuti/OmniAuti/README.md

-- 👋 Hi, I’m @OmniAuti
+- 👋 Hi, I’m Austin
-- 👀 I’m interested in ... creating
+- 👀 I’m interested in ... creating, building, developing.
-- 🌱 I’m currently learning ... do it all
+- 🌱 I’m currently learning ... do it all.
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me ... austin.olijar@gmail.com

 <!---